ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 ## Closing thoughts

-There are a lot of cool tricks implemented to improve performance of `std::unordered_map` implementation in libstdc++.
-These tricks help, but the main issue of `std::unordered_map` (not only libstdc++ implementation, but all standard compatible ones) is cache unfriendliness.
-Almost every operation of the container is practically a textbook example of [pointer chasing][32], so for real word use cases performance would be not so great as it can be in «ideal» cases.
+There are a lot of cool tricks implemented to improve performance of `std::unordered_map` libstdc++ implementation.
+These tricks help for sure, but the main issue of `std::unordered_map` (not only libstdc++ implementation, but all standard compatible ones) is cache unfriendliness.

+Almost every operation on the container is practically a textbook example of [pointer chasing][32], so for real word use cases performance would not be as great as it can be in «ideal» implementation from the data locality point of view.
 The main problem is standard compatible implementation requires reference and iterator stability and this requirement forces hash tables to be implemented using [chaining][33].
 I hope we'll find a solution for this in the future and bring faster hash tables in the C++ standard library, but we are not here yet.

 In any case, libstdc++ implementation of `std::unordered_map` is really awesome.
 I really enjoyed reading the code and learnt a lot, I hope you are